E.1 The level and make-up of remuneration and disclosure

-An issuer should disclose its directors' remuneration policy and other remuneration related matters.
-The procedure for setting policy on executive directors' remuneration and all directors' remuneration packages should be formal and transparent.
+An issuer should have a formal and transparent policy on directors’ remuneration and other remuneration related matters.
+The procedure for setting policy on executive directors’ remuneration and all directors’ remuneration packages should be formal and transparent.
 Remuneration levels should be sufficient to attract and retain directors to run the company successfully without paying more than necessary.
-No director should be involved in deciding his own remuneration.
+No director should be involved in deciding that director’s own remuneration.

 The remuneration committee should consult the chairman and/or chief executive about their remuneration proposals for other executive directors.
 The remuneration committee should have access to independent professional advice if necessary.

 The remuneration committee's terms of reference should include, as a minimum:—

 (a) to make recommendations to the board on the issuer's policy and structure for all directors' and senior management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy;

 (b) to review and approve the management's remuneration proposals with reference to the board's corporate goals and objectives;

 (i) to determine, with delegated responsibility, the remuneration packages of individual executive directors and senior management; or

 (ii) to make recommendations to the board on the remuneration packages of individual executive directors and senior management.